THE VEDS DAD

 After joining Newcastle's SCULPT Fitness gym, the team there put together a personalised fitness regime that didn't compromise Connor's health.
 When he told the members about Alfred, they created a fundraising event called Africa 4 Alfred.

-The event, set to take place on April 17 2026, will see teams of six people using bikes at the gym to travel 8,000,000 metres – the distance from the most northerly to the most southerly tip of Africa.
+The event took place on April 17-19 with teams of six people using bikes at the gym to travel 8,000,000 metres – the distance from the most northerly to the most southerly tip of Africa.

 Fundraising Total